TOP GUN

 Sadly, it's all a bit downhill after this.

-It's not exactly riveting stuff, not helped by a predictable romance between Maverick and Kelly McGillis as Charlotte "Charlie" Blackwood, an unlikely astrophysicist who helps run the course, making their relationship highly inappropriate.
+It's not exactly riveting stuff, and it's not helped by a lack lustre romance between Maverick and Kelly McGillis as Charlotte "Charlie" Blackwood, an unlikely astrophysicist who helps run the course, making their relationship highly inappropriate.

-That there's so little at stake, combined with the glossy visuals and the rock music soundtrack, makes for a very shallow drama.
+The low stakes, combined with the glossy visuals and the rock music soundtrack, make for a very shallow drama.

-The most engaging part of it is the warm and believable friendship between Maverick and his co-pilot 'Goose'.
+The most engaging part of it is the warm and believable friendship between Maverick and his co-pilot 'Goose', thanks to an outstanding performance by Anthony Edwards as the latter.

 But then out of a clear blue sky tragedy strikes when Goose dies in an aerial accident, which comes across as a contrived way to inject some dramatic heft into proceedings.